ICAEW.com works better with JavaScript enabled.

 The challenges in controlling the deficit

 Most developed countries choose to run a deficit.
-This is because it makes sense to borrow to invest in infrastructure that will grow the economy, or in operational assets that will make the public sector more efficient.
+This is firstly because it makes sense to borrow to invest in infrastructure that will grow the economy, or in operational assets that will make the public sector more efficient.

-Deficits also occur during economic crises, such as the financial crisis, the pandemic and the cost-of-living crisis.
+Deficits also occur during economic crises such as the financial crisis, the pandemic and the cost-of-living crisis.
 These can cause receipts to fall and spending to rise at the same time, resulting in very large deficits.

 Some countries, including the UK, also run deficits to fund current expenditures, deferring day-to-day costs onto future generations.
 This is often because it can be easier politically to borrow than it is to put up taxes.